-- Hawker Centers (Singapore): Think of them as shopping malls for food great food!
-For local cuisine, who needs a menu with pictures when you can walk around and select anything you want as it's prepared right before your eyes?
+- Hawker Centers (Singapore): Think of them as shopping malls for food-great food.
+Walk around and select anything you want as it's prepared right before your eyes.
 See chapter 8. - Gurney Drive Food Stalls (Penang, Malaysia): Penang is king for offering a variety of Asian cuisines, from Chinese to Malay, Indian, and everything else in between.
-Visiting this large hawker center by the sea is like taking "Intro to Penang 101."
 See p.
-581. - Warungs (Bali): Like a local cafe, the Balinese equivalent of the greasy-spoon diner in America, warungs can be found on every street corner.
-If you're not put off by a bit of grime, you'll discover the food can be authentic, delicious, and cheap.
+567. - Warungs (Bali): The Balinese equivalent of the greasy-spoon diner in America, warungs can be found on every street corner.
+The food can be authentic, delicious, and cheap.
 See chapter 10.